 2012 The sanctuary building was redeveloped in preparation for demolition and redevelopment of the Christian Education Centre building.

-2013 The Opening Ceremony was held in January.
-To read Council Circle Chair’s speech click on Speech for KUC Opening ceremony
+2013 The Opening Ceremony for the sanctuary building was held in January.
+To read Council Circle Chair’s speech click on Speech for KUC Opening Ceremony

 Outreach and Community Work